tigerfarm/notifyweb/README.md

 }
 /Users/dave/conversations
 ````
-The notification will be received on the device that is running the notification app.
+The notification will be received on the device where the Twilio Notify binding was registered.
 Either handled in the application, or handled by the OS in the background.

 ### About the Send

-When sending, include:
+Notification flow:
++ From your sending program
++ To Twilio
++ To Google(FCM) network
++ To the destination device.

+The sending program includes:
-+ The Notify service SID(IS0e9b3863450252891f81f312a6e3a7d7), which has the FCM CREDENTIAL SID (FCM Credential information: SID, type: FCM, and FCM SECRET)
++ The Notify service SID(IS0e9b3863450252891f81f312a6e3a7d7),
+      which has the FCM CREDENTIAL SID (type: FCM, and FCM SECRET)
 + The app user's identity(davew), which matches to the binding(BS6d939d5c2e0a18b2297443406de4f77e),
-which has the Firebase token(e2fFuMEwN78:APA9...dXV) that was created in the browser.
+      which has the Firebase token(e2fFuMEwN78:APA9...dXV) that was retrieved in the browser(firebase.messaging().getToken()).
 + The notification message('Hello there 1') to send.

-The above information is stored with Twilio.
-It is the link between:
-+ Your sending program,
-+ To Twilio, to the Google(FCM) network.
-+ Google(FCM) network to the app with the Firebase token on the specific device.

 --------------------------------------------------------------------------------
 ### Documentation Links